 Suggestions; if levels are normal have a fasting lipid profile at least once every five years.
 Monitor more frequently if any of the above levels are abnormal.
 Speak to your health care provider about possible medication (HMG-coAs/statins & niacin) and supplements (olive & fish oil, garlic, Co-Q10 & antioxidants) that may be prescribed to help maintain a healthy heart and normal lipid levels.

 new FDA nutrition labels regarding trans fats.
-Avoid consumption of
+Avoid consumption of trans

-found in snack food)
+in snack food)

 For further information and more suggestions about reducing your risk for heart disease, please feel free to contact: NPDee@aol.com.